By-election: Direct effects

 By-elections can be crucial when the ruling party has only a small majority.
 In parliamentary systems, party discipline is often so strong that the governing party or coalition can only lose a vote of no confidence after losing enough supporters, whether by floor-crossing or through losing by-elections, for it to become a minority government.
 Examples are the Labour government of James Callaghan 1976–1979 and Conservative government of John Major 1992–1997.
 In the United States Senate, Scott Brown's election in 2010 ended the filibuster-proof supermajority formerly enjoyed by Democrats.

-By-elections can also be important if a minority party needs to gain one or more seats in order to gain official party status or the balance of power in a minority or coalition situation.
+By-elections can also be important if a minority party needs to gain one or more seats to gain official party status or the balance of power in a minority or coalition situation.
 For example, Andrea Horwath's win in an Ontario provincial by-election in 2004 allowed the Ontario New Democratic Party to regain official party status with important results in terms of parliamentary privileges and funding.

 In Australia, a by-election in 1996 in the Queensland state electoral district of Mundingburra overturned the results of the 1995 state election.
 In that election, held in July 1995, Wayne Goss and his Labor Party had won by a slim 45-seat majority in a 89-seat parliament.
 The seat of Mundingburra had been awarded to the Labor Party on the basis of a majority of 16 votes.
 However, in December 1995 the Court of Disputed Returns threw out the result in Mundingburra after it was found that 22 overseas military personnel had been denied the chance to vote.
 Consequently, a by-election for Mundingburra was held in February 1996, in which the electorate was won by the opposition Liberal Party, pushing the Goss government into minority.
 A vote of no confidence in the government was then passed by the opposition, with the support of Independent Liz Cunningham.
 Following the no confidence vote, Rob Borbidge the leader of the Nationals the senior partner in the coalition became premier until his government's defeat in the 1998 state election.